OCD and Anxiety

 With locations across the country, Rogers treats hundreds of children and teens over the holiday season.
 This can be a difficult time, especially for those who are with us for residential or inpatient care and as a result, are away from family.

-“Due to the stigma of mental illness, patients and families may feel an overwhelming sense of shame and isolation when seeking treatment for their condition,” says Matthias Schueth, executive vice president, Rogers Memorial Hospital Foundation.
+“Due to the stigma of mental illness, patients and families may feel an overwhelming sense of shame and isolation when seeking treatment for their condition,” says Matthias Schueth, executive vice president, Rogers Behavioral Health Foundation.
 “The holidays can be an especially trying time for our young patients.”

 To help bring joy to kids and their parents, every year the Rogers Hospital Foundation works to collect gifts from businesses and generous donors.
 Because of them, more than 468 children and teens received gifts last year.